sathomas/jsDataV.is/src/text/ch7/03-map.md

 ## Creating a Choropleth Map

 The first two examples touched on some of the capabilities of <span class="smcp">D3</span>.js, but the library includes many others.
-From the examples of chapter 6, we know some of the best visualizations rely on maps, and <span class="smcp">D3</span>.js—as a general purpose visualization library—has extensive support for mapping.
+From the examples of chapter 6, we know some of the best visualizations rely on maps, and <span class="smcp">D3</span>.js—as a general-purpose visualization library—has extensive support for mapping.
 We'll look at a brief example in this section: a choropleth map of the <span class="smcp">US</span> presidential nominating events.
-More specifically, we'll show the Democratic Party's 2012 nominating events (either primary elections or a caucuses) in each state, and we'll color the state based on the date of that event.
+More specifically, we'll show the Democratic Party's 2012 nominating events (either primary elections or caucuses) in each state, and we'll color the state based on the date of that event.

 ### Step 1: Prepare the Data

 We can get the data for our visualization from the [National Conference of State Legislatures](http://www.ncsl.org/research/elections-and-campaigns/2012-presidential-primary-calendar.aspx).
-Collecting the data into a JavaScript array gives us the raw data below.
+Collecting that data into a JavaScript array gives us the raw data below.

 ``` {.javascript .numberLines}
 var nominatingEvents = [